 - The DS office will respond to all student, faculty, and staff requests for deaf services in a prompt and timely fashion, if provided notice within a reasonable period of time

 - Deaf services, assistive technology and related customer service techniques will be incorporated as part of the general ADA training

 - Coordinate with the student with a disability and the Division of Vocational Rehabilitation or other relevant entities that the student may have applied for and been given sign language interpreting or other services for using here at the University

 E. Test Accommodations

 Test accommodations allow for alternative testing conditions for eligible students with disabilities.
 It relies on student and faculty cooperation to facilitate the process.
 The following procedures identify the responsibilities of the student, the Disability Services Director, or designee, and the instructor.
-All requests for proctored exams/quizzes will be done via the Exam Schedule Request form available on the DS website.
+All requests for proctored exams/quizzes should be scheduled through the Disability Services office.

 - Students must provide the Disability Services Director or designee with appropriate documentation verifying the need for alternative testing